jojodmo/VideoFilterExporter/README.md

     // there is also an initializer which accepts an additional context: CIContext parameter
     // VideoFilterExporter(asset: asset, filters: filters, context: myCIContext)

-    let url: NSURL //the URL to export the video with filters to exporter.export(toURL: url){(url: NSURL?) -> Void in
+    let url: URL //the URL to export the video with filters to exporter.export(toURL: url){(url: URL?) -> Void in
         // The filters have been applied and the new video is now at url }